 But OKRs don’t grant freedom without balance — with shared autonomy, teams also have a collective responsibility for the progress and tracking of goals.
 The public accountability of OKRs drives further engagement, distributing the sense of ownership for achieving results.
 As a COO, less time spent holding teams accountable means more time spent focusing on operations.

-How COOs can use OKRs to eliminate reactive decision making
+How COO OKRs eliminate reactive decision making

 Fear is the source of reactivity in decision making, unintentionally leading to anti-risk-taking behavior.
 OKRs help counter fear in your organization by tackling the source of fear itself — uncertainty.